 Step 3) Spread noodles on a wire basket or baking sheet.
 Allow them to dry completely for the next 30 minutes.
 This step will save a lot of cooking time.

-Step 4) Coat the dry noodles with a tablespoon or so of cornstarch for extra dryness.
+Step 4) Coat the dry noodles with a tablespoon of cornstarch for extra dryness.
 Transfer them to a sieve and dust the extra flour.

-This Asian coleslaw is always a riot of colors.
-From purple cabbage, Chinese cabbage, bell peppers, to carrot, onion, and greens, you can add any sort of crunchy vegetables to this Asian salad.
+This Asian coleslaw is always a riot of colours.
+From purple cabbage, Chinese cabbage, bell peppers, carrot, onion, and greens, you can add any crunchy vegetables to this Asian salad.

 Try to use vegetables that have a natural crunch to them.
 Stay away from veggies that get soft or wilted too quickly.

-From the shredded grilled chicken, rotisserie chicken, to leftover barbecue chicken or stir fry Asian chicken, you can use any of these in this crispy noodle salad.
+You can use any of these, from shredded grilled chicken and rotisserie chicken to leftover barbecue chicken or stir fry Asian chicken in this crispy noodle salad.

-If none of these are available, then follow my method to quickly stir fry chicken for the salad.
+If none is available, follow my method to stir fry chicken for the salad quickly.

 Step 1) Take bite-size boneless, skinless chicken pieces.
-You can cut them into then strips as well.
+You can cut them into thin strips as well.

-Step 2) Marinade the chicken pieces in – ginger – garlic paste, soy sauce, salt, and pepper.
-This marination you can do as part of your weekly meal prep.
+Step 2) Marinade the chicken pieces in – ginger-garlic paste, soy sauce, salt, and pepper.
+This marination you can do this as part of your weekly meal prep.

 Peanut Butter Dressing

-The soul of this Asian salad is the sweet, spicy, and savory peanut butter dressing.
-It is one of my favorite dressing recipes cum dipping sauce.
+The soul of this Asian salad is the sweet, spicy, and savoury peanut butter dressing.
+It is one of my favourite dressing recipes cum dipping sauce.

-The addition of creamy peanut butter gives so much flavor to the dressing and makes sit real quick.
+The addition of creamy peanut butter gives so much flavour to the dressing and makes it quick.

-If you want a real flavorsome crispy noodle salad never ever compromise on the dressing.
+If you want a real flavoursome crispy noodle salad, never compromise on the dressing.

 Marinade the chicken in advance during your weekly meal prep.
 Store in the fridge.
-Bring it to room temperature before stir-frying for salad.
+Please bring it to room temperature before stir-frying for crispy noodle salad.

-If you making crispy noodles at home, you can fry a large batch and store it for the next 10 – 15 days.
-Or simply use the readymade fried noodles.
+You can fry a large batch and store it for 10 – 15 days.
+Or use readymade fried noodles.

-The peanut butter salad dressing also can be whipped up in advance and store in the fridge.
-Shake it well before using it for the flavors to combine nicely.
+The peanut butter salad dressing is meal prep friendly.
+You can easily store it for days in the refrigerator.
+Shake it well before using it for the flavours to combine nicely.